-Most respondents understand the project types and answered that the two types of projects are clear.
+Many respondents answered that the two types of projects are clear.
+The vast majority of respondents understand the two project types.
 Below is a summary of comments from those that found them to be unclear.

-- Some stated there was a lack of clarity regarding the difference between residential and non-residential roads, what "neighbourhood bikeways" are and how roads are designated as a particular type. - Questions arose about why the simpler type of project is limited to individual residential roads and non-residential roads determined to be designed as a Neighbourhood Bikeway. - Some feel traffic calming on collector or major roads is less desireable. - Suggestions include adding clear definitions, examples, visuals, and simplified language for better public understanding. - Questions regarding funding priorities for these two types of projects were raised.
+- Some stated there was a lack of clarity regarding the difference between residential and non-residential roads, what "neighbourhood bikeways" are and how roads are designated.
+Questions about why the simpler type of project is limited to individual residential roads and non-residential roads determined to be designed as Neighbourhood Bikeway.
+Some feel traffic calming on collector or major roads is less desireable. - Suggestions include adding clear definitions, examples, visuals, and simplified language for better public understanding. - Questions regarding funding priorities for these two types of projects were raised.